 - Infrastructure: The current market seems to indicate that it is probably better at present to be a seller than a buyer given the earnings multiples being generated for major assets like ports.

 - Risk management should be focusing on the pricing of assets, not just volatility.

-- Investors should in include assets that hedge inflation.
+- Investors should include assets that hedge inflation.

 - Investors should be holistically managing their exposures, not just asset classes.

-- Decision making framework consistent with portfolio (end investor) needs.
+- Decision-making framework is consistent with portfolio (end investor) needs.

-The biggest eye opener for many attendees was that there needs to be a focus on finding alternative investments which are truly uncorrelated to traditional market risks.
-Volatility and inflation were the hot topic for the day.
+The biggest eye-opener for many attendees was that there needs to be a focus on finding alternative investments which are truly uncorrelated to traditional market risks.
+Volatility and inflation were the hot topics for the day.
 Additionally, directing focus on long term performance outcomes because month to month diversification does not work in today’s investment market.

 When planning for strategic asset allocation, the life settlements asset class offers a powerful tool during periods of severe and prolonged market volatility.

 Although, in its relatively short history, the life settlements asset class like many others, is littered with examples of poor execution.
 It was filled with poor structuring decisions, poor execution of management services, poor risk management and poor disclosure of fees and risks to clients.
 This had resulted in bad headlines and disgruntled investors.

 We have focused on many topics in the past including how the best performers in the industry choose the right life settlements investment structure.
 We also focused on how to collaborate with a reputable fund expert in the industry, estimate gross market return and bench-marking.
 Doing a little homework, in this ever-evolving asset class, can go a long way towards a successful investment long into the future and avoid the pitfalls of others.